 For Cobra Trading, service is very personal.
 They know that for day traders, even a split second matters, and that’s why they offer instant support instead of phone queues with long hold times and high-end trading tools for fast trade executions.

-Being a direct access broker also means that they do not sell client’s order flow and do not receive any payments for order flow.
+Being a direct access broker also means that they do not sell client’s order flow from venues like Citadel, while retail brokers like TD Ameritrade, and Charles Schwab do.
 Client orders go by direct access straight to the stock exchange.

 The commissions start as low as $0.0015 per share.
 Besides the in-house trading platform Cobra TraderPro, DAS Trader Pro, Sterling Trader Pro, RealTick Express and RealTick PRO are available to clients.